Foundations of Cybersecurity Certificate

 Michigan Technological University is accredited by the Higher Learning Commission and widely respected by fast-paced industries, including automotive development, infrastructure, manufacturing, and aerospace.
 Michigan Tech graduates deliver on rapid innovation and front-line research, leaning into any challenge with confidence.

-Founded in 2019, the College of Computing is one of the first colleges in the nation—and the only college in Michigan—to focus solely on computing.
-Digital transformation has morphed every discipline into a computing discipline, and industries like manufacturing, criminal justice, marketing, and health care are all being reinvented by digital technologies.
-The College of Computing is making sure that today's and tomorrow's employers have the computing talent they need to thrive in this brave new world.
+Founded in 2019, we’re one of the first colleges in the nation and one of the few institutions of its kind to focus solely on computing.
+Digital transformation has morphed every discipline into a computing discipline, reinventing industries like manufacturing, criminal justice, marketing, and health care.
+The College of Computing is making sure that employers have the computing talent they need to thrive—and that our students are equipped for fulfilling careers now and for tomorrows to come.

 Supercharge your future.